gazebosim/gz-sim/tutorials/migration_link_api.md

 ### Properties

 Most of Gazebo-classic's Link API is related to setting and getting properties.
-These functions are great candidates to have equivalents on Ignition Gazebo, because the Entity-Component-System architecture is perfect for setting components (properties) into entities such as links.
+These functions are great candidates to have equivalents on Gazebo Gazebo, because the Entity-Component-System architecture is perfect for setting components (properties) into entities such as links.

 ---

-Classic | Ignition
+Classic | Gazebo
 -- | --
 AddForce | `gz::sim::Link::AddWorldForce`
 AddForceAtRelativePosition | TODO